Find Out Which Type of Home Is Right for You

-If you are an average American, you will live in one home for seven years before moving on to the next.
-Therefore, you had better be satisfied with your selection -- or you might find yourself packing up every few years as your situation changes.
-Before you start the house-hunting process, become familiar with the various home types options available to you.
-This way, you'll be happy with your choice for many years to come!
+If you're an average American you will live in a house for seven years before moving on to the next one.
+You better be satisfied with your choice or you might find yourself packing up every few years as your situation changes.
+Before you start the house-hunting process become familiar with the various home types available to you.
+This way you'll be happy with your dream home for many years to come.

-When looking for the perfect home type, you need to consider a number of different things: Do you want to maintain a yard and pool?
+When looking for the perfect home type consider a number of different issues.
+Do you want to maintain a yard and pool?
 Is this your first house?
 Do you like renovation projects?
 Are you longing for quiet and privacy?
 Is you family expanding?
 Do you have a limited budget?
 Are you an empty nester?
-Each one of these questions (and more) play into the type of house you choose.
+Each one of these questions will play into the type of house you ultimately choose.

-Fortunately, builders have taken these questions into consideration and have designed a variety of different home types to suit almost everyone.
-You just need to be aware of the differences and how they will meet your needs – now and in the future.
+Fortunately, builders have taken these questions into consideration and have designed a variety of different homes types to suit almost everyone.
+Just be aware of the differences and how they meet your needs for now and in the future.

 A single-family home is one that is not attached to another structure and is constructed on a separate lot.
 They are available in single level, two- and three-story versions.
-They range from newly constructed to historic and come in a wide variety of architectural styles.
+They range from brand new construction to historic structures and come in a wide variety of architectural styles.

-You can choose a single family home of any size -- from modest starter homes to McMansions.
-Some of these homes look more like hotels with lots of bedrooms, large living areas and spacious yards – perfect for large or growing families.
+You can choose a single family home of any size from a modest starter home to a sprawling estate.
+The larger versions feature multiple bedrooms, bathrooms, expansive living areas and spacious yards which are perfect for growing families.

-On the other end of the spectrum, they can consist of a single-level with one or two bedrooms and a small, low maintenance yard – there are many of these types available in age-restricted communities that are specifically designed for seniors.
+On the other end of the spectrum these homes consist of a single-level with one or two bedrooms and a small, low maintenance yard.
+Many of these types are available in age-restricted communities specifically designed for seniors.

-Semi-detached, twin or duplex homes are harder to find than other types, but do exist in most regions of the US.
+Semi-detached duplex or tri-plex configurations are more difficult to find but do exist in most regions of the US.
 The term duplex refers to a pair of connected houses that are basically mirror images of one another.
 While extremely popular in British Commonwealth countries duplexes have gained favor here in the States.

-They occupy a single lot (that can be divided by a fence or wall) and share one common wall.
+Duplexes occupy a single lot that can be divided by a fence or wall and share one common interior wall.
 They can be single level or two-story.
 Duplexes make great starter homes or a budget-friendly option for empty nesters on a fixed income.

-Condominiums, or condos, are individually owned, attached units configured much like an apartment complex or high rise.
-Condos offer common facilities like a green space, pool, spa and fitness center.
-Typically a condo building and its residents are governed by Covenants, Conditions and Restrictions (CC&Rs) set forth by the Homeowners’ Association (HOA).
+Condominiums (or condos) are individually owned attached units.
+They are configured much like apartment complexes or high rise structures.
+Condos offer common amenities like green spaces, a pool, spa and fitness center.
+A typical condo building and its residents are governed by Covenants, Conditions and Restrictions (CC&Rs) set forth by the Homeowners’ Association (HOA).

-The association collects monthly fees from owners to cover maintenance and improvements on the entire property.
-The association also sets forth rules and regulations that residents must agree to follow.
-(Homeowners’ Associations are also common in other types of housing developments.)
+The association collects monthly fees from owners to cover maintenance and improvements for the entire property.
+The association also has rules and regulations which residents must agree to follow.
+HOAs are also typical in other types of housing developments such as gated developments.

-Condos are particularly attractive as vacation homes, or for young professionals, seniors and anyone craving a low-maintenance lifestyle.
-However, if you’re not crazy about being physically close to your neighbors, you probably won’t enjoy condo life.
+Condos are particularly attractive as vacation homes, for young professionals, seniors or anyone craving a low-maintenance lifestyle.
+However, if you’re not crazy about being physically close to your neighbors you probably won’t enjoy condo life.

-Townhouse owners might have a small yard, attached garage and enjoy a community pool.
-HOA dues may cover the cost of some exterior maintenance such as landscape, paint and roofs, but that varies from one community to another.
+Townhouse owners might have a small yard, an attached garage and a community pool.
+HOA dues can cover the cost of exterior maintenance such as common landscaping, paint and roof repairs, which can vary from one community to another.
 Townhouses also have CC&Rs in order to maintain and enhance property values among the community.

 Manufactured or Modular

 A manufactured home, or mobile home, is assembled off-site in a factory.
-They are transported by truck to a home site via a transport frame with wheels.
-Once at the home site, the wheels are removed and the home is secured in place on a pad or block foundation.
+They are transported by truck to a home site on wheels.
+Once at the location the wheels are removed and the home is secured in place on a pad or block foundation.

-Modular homes are constructed in sections in a factory setting.
-The large modules are transported to the home site and are assembled on a foundation.
-Many of today's modular homes are made of eco-friendly materials and are built to strict energy efficiency standards.
+Modular homes are constructed in sections in a factory.
+The large components, or modules are transported to the home site and assembled on the foundation.
+Many of today's modular homes are made of eco-friendly, sustainable materials and adhere to strict energy efficiency standards.

-Labor and materials costs for modular homes are less than traditional construction, but cost more than manufactured homes.
-However, once on-site assembly is completed, the house is considered a permanent residence and cannot be moved to another location, unlike manufactured homes.
+Labor and material costs for modular homes are much less than traditional construction but cost more than manufactured homes.
+Although once final assembly is completed the house is considered a permanent residence and cannot be moved to another location unlike mobile homes.

-A relatively newcomer on the home scene, tiny homes are perfect for those wishing too downsize and simplify their lives.
+A relative newcomer on the home scene, tiny homes are perfect for those wishing to downsize and simplify their lives.
 Most tiny homes have a footprint of 500 square feet or less.
-They are great for empty-nesters living on a fixed income or first-time homeowners who don't want to be saddled with a mortgage.
+They are great for seniors living on a fixed income or young first-time homebuyers who don't want to be saddled with a mortgage.

-You can find pre-made tiny homes or builders that will build to your specifications.
-Prices range from $10,000 and up, depending on size and features.
-Choose an off-grid model and shrink your carbon footprint.
-Solar panels, water tanks and composting toilets allow you to avoid monthly utility bills.
-Tiny homes can be built on-site or on a trailer allowing you to easily transport your home wherever you decide to live.
+You can find pre-made tiny homes or builders that will follow your specifications.
+Prices range from $10,000 and up depending on size and features.
+Choose an off-grid model to reduce your carbon footprint.
+Solar panels, water collection tanks and composting toilets will avoid costly utility bills.
+Tiny homes can be built on-site or on a trailer to transport your home wherever you decide to live.